ashhitch/gatsby-plugin-page-data-preview/README.md

 # gatsby-plugin-page-data-preview

-> Amazing plugin that solves everything
+> A little helper plugin that visualises your Gatsby Page Data

 ## How to install